tamdbho/ROSALINE--REVC/README.md

-# ROSALINE-RNA
+# ROSALINE-REVC
-PROBLEM: Transcribing DNA to RNA
+PROBLEM: Complementing a Strand of DNA

-Given: A DNA string t having length at most 1000 nt.
+Given: A DNA string s of length at most 1000 bp.
-Return: The transcribed RNA string of t
+Return: The reverse complement sc